 Being a family business, with myself, my father, and brother in the office, we all get involved in a little bit of everything.
 However, I spend most of my time thinking of new finishes, selecting our new color palettes for the season, and then visiting brands and attending seasonal trade fairs to present our collections.

 I have always loved fashion and design, with a very hefty Vogue collection comprising of every edition since 1999 (that takes up most of our garage!)
 So, I am so lucky that I get to work so closely with so many talented designers and luxury design houses to develop new and exciting finishes to create a truly bespoke leather article that is tailored to their needs.
-Life in the English countryside is definitely a lot slower paced than the world of fashion, and the big cities that I frequently travel to with work, so it is always nice to come back home and relax after a busy period travelling.
+Life in the English countryside is definitely a lot slower paced than the world of fashion, and the big cities that I frequently travel to with work, so it is always nice to come back home and relax after a busy period traveling.
 It is not uncommon for me to be in New York, Dallas, El Paso, California, and Milan all in the space of a couple of weeks.

 Tusting & Burnett specializes in classic and high fashion goat leathers using the finest quality veg-tanned goat skins.
 What makes mad dog goat special?
 What inspired the creation of your signature mad dog goat leather?